Behemyth/norrlander/content/portfolio/academic/rensselaer.md

 ## Academic Projects

-My time at Rensselaer was spent trying to shove a project into every class I took.
+I spent my time at Rensselaer squeezing a project into just about every class I could.

 ### Bachelors Thesis